Fresno BHC

 Experience this year’s Community Champion Awards and Fundraiser, themed “Luchadores Del Valle – Fighting for a Better Future!”
 This event pays tribute to the vibrant tradition of Lucha Libre, honoring local heroes whose resilience and commitment to justice uplift our community.

-We work on issues that are important to residents and intentionally build power for community change.
+We work on issues that are important to Fresno County residents and intentionally build power for community change.

-Financial assistance to help pay for your DACA Application.
-Thanks to the generosity of private donors, Fresno Building Healthy Communities is offering scholarships to pay for your DACA renewal application fee if you meet the eligibility criteria.
+We offer financial assistance to help pay for your DACA renewal application if you meet the eligibility criteria.

 We offer paid internships to high school youth residing in Fresno County to provide youth with practical experience.
 Participants are onboarded annually between March – April and work alongside us until November.